Yukio Hatoyama: Post-premiership

 Hatoyama continues to display his outspokenness after his retirement from politics.
 He is one of the most followed Japanese current/ex-politicians on Twitter and still regularly weighs in on current affairs.
 In 2023, he falsely claimed on Twitter that Ukraine was planning to launch a nuclear attack on Russia.
 He later apologized for what he said was a translation issue.
 In 2020, Hatoyama formed the Kyowa Party together with Nobuhiko Shuto He announced his intention to run for office in the next election.
 His former DPJ colleagues expressed irritation with him for claiming to form a party without any clear base of political allies.
 He stepped down from the party in September 2022.
 His son Kiichirō was elected to the House of Representatives as a candidate of the Democratic Party For the People in the 2024 election.

 On 3 September 2025, Hatoyama attended the 2025 China Victory Day Parade among other current and former world leaders.
+On 20 November, amidst the China–Japan diplomatic crisis, Hatoyama criticized remarks Prime Minister Sanae Takaichi's statements regarding a possible Taiwan contingency as going in the "wrong direction" that caused "immeasurable" damage to Japan's national interests, and urged the government to "stop the bleeding" before relations with China deteriorate beyond repair.

+On 28 April 2026, he attended and gave a speech at an event of the University of Hong Kong’s School of Governance and Policy, where he said "I would argue that Japan and China should jointly confront a self-centred United States and [prevent] the collapse of the world order".
+In the context of the 2025–2026 China–Japan diplomatic crisis, Hatoyama stated "The Chinese government should carefully calculate its messaging to Japan," and added "Even if China intends to criticise the right-wing Japanese politicians and parties, the Japanese public perceives it as China is a frightening country that interferes in the internal affairs of other nations", stating "Right-wing politicians exploit these public sentiments to push for a hostile policy towards China".
+He also called for more people-to-people exchanges between China and Japan.